Guided Meditations for your spiritual growth

 Work out what works best for you, based on your nature.

 I’ve never kept a meditation schedule and I don’t meditate as a discipline.
 What worked extremely well for me, was to meditate intuitively, when drawn to it.

-Once my mind realized the benefits of meditation, I didn’t need to drag myself into meditation anymore.
+Once my mind soon realized the benefits of meditation, I didn’t need to drag myself into meditation.

 I fell in love with the silence and the spontaneous wisdom that arose in deep meditation.

-After a few years, the meditative state seemed to permeate my daily waking state, and soon life and living became a meditation.
+After a few years, the meditative state seemed to permeate my daily waking state, and soon living became a meditation.

 How long should you meditate for?

 As long as you’re not hurting your spine, and making sure to drink water and eat according to your bodies needs, you could meditate for as short or as long as you like.

 I vary my meditative practice, from a quick 5 minutes to up to 3 hours straight.
 It all depends on the purpose of the meditation and how quickly I can settle my mind.